 You should definitely replace it when it starts to look worn out!
 As it won’t perform as well as when it was new.
 And if it starts to mold, toss it in your compost!

 But it all comes down to what kind of user you are.
 For instance, you might draw your breath in when I tell you I haven’t replaced my Clarisonic brush head for two years either.
-No, it has not hurt my face or given me acne.
-However I do change my towels and pillowcases frequently.
-But then again, I don’t use the Clarisonic everyday, and sometimes only once a month.
-So be prepared that your Konjac Sponge will wear out faster if you’re someone who will use the sponge everyday and maybe twice a day.
+No, it has not hurt my face or give me acne.
+However, I do change my towels and pillowcases frequently.
+But then again, I don’t use the Clarisonic every day like I do with those products, and sometimes only once a month.
+So be prepared that your Konjac Sponge will wear out faster if you’re someone who will use the sponge every day and maybe twice a day.
 That’s just normal.